KrzysztofDux/DjangoRESTCommunicator/README.md

   - ```addressee``` which is your addresse identity number
   - ```content``` which is the content of message to be sent

-to aqcuire messages that has been sent to you sent POST request to the endpoint
+to aqcuire messages that has been sent to you send POST request to the endpoint
 ```
 /dispatch/get_messages
 ```